Deep Vein Thrombosis Treatments By Lexington Podiatry

 A DVT is a blood clot that forms in a deeper vein in the body, usually the lower legs.

 - Been in an accident, you are at increased risk for developing a DVT.

 Patients typically say it feels really sore or described a cramp in the calf that won't resolve.

 If the clot in the deep vein dislodges, it can travel to your lung causing a PE (Pulmonary Embolism).

 Please seek attention right away if you are suspicious of a DVT, it may in fact just save your life.

-If you are experiencing foot or lower leg pain, call our office at 859-264-1411 or make an online appointment.
+If you are experiencing foot pain, call our office or make an online appointment